There are 3 questions that I’m going to answer in my Annual Review:

 Alignment.
 For two years in a row, my word of the year has been “alignment.”
 It can be frustrating because you can’t calculate alignment using data and it can mean different things to different people.
 For me, I just wanted a business model that lined up with my goals and left me feeling clear and not confused.

 My favorite programs and events this year that had a very positive impact:

 - Beth Grant’s Marketing Alignment Grid and her Focus on Alignment program

 - Donald Miller’s Storybrand training to clarify my message (and ended up overhauling my website!)

 - Adele Michal’s Abundance with Adele monthly networking event in Durham, NC and her 2-day retreat

 Marketing.
 Two strategies that I wanted to tackle this year were guest podcasting and Pinterest marketing.
 I was honored to be a guest on two podcasts and started pinning!
 I’m still a newbie at monetizing Pinterest, but I can definitely see how it will help with marketing, especially because I get a lot of traffic from Pinterest and I really REALLY want to get away from Facebook.
 I also did a lot more copywriting for my affiliate marketing campaigns after taking TheCopyCure.com and even won a contest.
 You can never go wrong with learning how to write better copy!

 What didn’t go so well

-I don’t have it all figured out, even after 12 years of business.
-As you can see, I have a lot to improve upon!
-But I am certainly enjoying the journey.
+I still don’t have it all figured out, even after 13 years of business.
+As long as I continue to enjoy the journey, that’s all that matters.